AleksanteriLohja/AleksanteriLohja/README.md

 - 👀 I’m interested in coding and computers
 - 🌱 I’m currently learning coding in vocational school
 - 💞️ I’m looking to collaborate with fellow coders
-- 📫 How to reach me: email me!
+- 📫 How to reach me: i recomed an email.
--   Have a good day my friend!
+-   Have a good day my friends!

 <!---
 AleksanteriLohja/AleksanteriLohja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.